faazeli/laplace_cuda/README.md

 # laplace_cuda
-Solve Laplace's equation on a 2-D grid using GPU
+This code Solves Laplace's equation on a 2-D grid using GPU.